feniljain/knowledge-base/career/README.md

 - How To Present Backend Demos: https://rxhl.notion.site/How-To-Present-Backend-Demos-861303c09e3e48fcb33a2a6999260e59
 - Expand Your Scope (Without Losing Your Soul) - A Staff Engineer's Guide to Career Development: https://www.g9labs.com/2021/11/25/expand-your-scope-without-losing-your-soul-a-staff-engineer-s-guide-to-career-development/
 - Senior Engineers are Living in the Future: https://www.zerobanana.com/essays/living-in-the-future/
+- 11 Laws of Software Estimation for Complex Work: https://mdalmijn.com/11-laws-of-software-estimation-for-complex-work/
+- Quiet Quitting is About Loyalty: https://dev.to/codenameone/quiet-quitting-is-about-loyalty-1d6m
+- How to Balance your Engineering Investment: https://refactoring.fm/p/engineering-investments

 ## Videos: